Our fees are among the lowest in the country

 The following terms also apply to share and/or ETF investments:

-You will need to provide us with instructions regarding any current elective corporate actions via Member Online by the due date.
+You will need to provide us with instructions regarding any current elective corporate actions via Member Online by the member deadline specified in the Self Invest platform, which is usually earlier than the market deadlines published in the ASX announcement.

 Where corporate actions require funding from your transaction account these are subject to the sufficient cash being available in your transaction account (in excess of the minimum balance required).